THE STAGE 32 LOGLINES

 LOGLINE:

-In New York City, a grieving post-grad history student uncovers her late mother’s hidden past, forcing her to confront buried truths and redefine her own identity.
+In New York City, a grieving post-grad history student discovers that her late mother left behind a legacy riddled with questions, forcing her to unravel the truth about the past, and herself, before it consumes her future.

 SYNOPSIS: